davidhozic/discord-advertisement-framework/docs/thesis/discord.rst

 .. _`API Reference`: https://discord.com/developers/docs/topics/opcodes-and-status-codes

-This chapter contains some background information on Discord, including how it came to be and some basic information on how it works.
+The project focuses on Discord shilling and in order to understand the rest of the thesis, this chapter contains some background information on Discord, including how it came to be and some basic information on how it works.
-It should give the reader basic background that is needed to understand the rest of the content of the thesis project.

 What is Discord